RobotOptimist/macivor/content/blog/mlnet-v-python-polynomial.md

 }
 ```

 Note that this implementation is good enough for our trivial example, but if you start dealing with extremely large numbers you'll need to likely use a better implementation.
-The requirements are that the transformation must be threadsafe and the transformation must not have side effects.
+The requirements are that the transformation must be thread safe and the transformation must not have side effects.
 So no altering of anything aside from the output parameter.

 I tested my custom transform just to make sure it was good to go.
 Note that the VectorType array length requirement does not matter until we reach the `Fit` method of the pipeline onto the data.